Data4Democracy/ethical-imagination/README.md

 You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website, possibly referring to the [Bootstrap documentation](https://getbootstrap.com/) or the [Jekyll documentation](https://jekyllrb.com/) when needed.
 This is a normal part of web development and it is outside the scope of this guide.

-You probably don't want the present guide to be the front page of your website, so you should edit the `index.md` file.
-You probably also want to edit or delete the `CONTRIBUTING.md`, `README.md` and `LICENSE.md` files.

 Aside from that you can of course create new pages and posts like with any Jekyll website by refering to the [Jekyll documentation](https://jekyllrb.com/).